Lawn chairs sitting on a beach next to a cooler while a dog relaxes under an umbrella.

 Camp chairs at a picnic table by a riverside.

-There are many different designs of camp chairs out there, including classic, three-legged, camp stools, reclining, rocker, and so many more.
+There are many different designs of camp chairs, including classic, three-legged, camp stools, reclining, rockers, and so many more.
 Part of what goes into your design preference is first the size and secondly how you prefer to sit, as each style has its own level of comfortability.
-A good example is a camp stool, it’s going to be light and take up less space, but you’ll sacrifice some comfort as they don’t offer any back support.
+A good example is a camp stool; it will be light and take up less space, but you’ll sacrifice some comfort as they don’t offer any back support.

 The final piece of the comfort puzzle is the material it’s made of.
 If choosing a chair for the summer months, find one with breathable material, and for winter months, select a chair with heavier material.
-Many camp chairs feature mesh panels to help air flow through them and keep you cooler.
+Many camp chairs feature mesh panels to help airflow and keep you more relaxed.
 If you’re hiking, you might want a chair with lighter fabrics so your pack isn’t weighing you down.

 Choosing the Best Fire Pit